NEWS & EVENTS

 The Police Science class at the Clarion County Career Center is participating in a continuing fundraiser for Cell Phones for Soldiers, a non-profit organization.
 Local residents can support the collection by donating their unused cell phones at the Clarion County Career Center, 447 Career Road, Shippenville.
 The proceeds are used to purchase prepaid calling cards which are sent to troops serving overseas.
 Our goal is to collect 2012 phones.
 Thank you for supporting our troops!

 The mission of SOAR (Students Occupationally and Academically Ready) is to prepare students for college and careers in a diverse, high-performing workforce.

 CALENDAR OF ACTIVITIES

-The beautiful home built by Mr. Brian McNany's students can be toured from 9 am to 7 pm on May 22.
+Take a look at the interior of the 2012-2013 Home Project!
+The Career Center is accepting bids on this beautiful home built by Mr. Brian McNany's Construction Technology students.
+VIEW THE SPEC SHEET AND BID KIT.
 Please click here for photos of the students and various stages of the project.
 Also, here is a short time lapse video.